orbeon/orbeon-forms-doc/form-builder/synchronize-repeated-content.md

 - using a [repeated grid](repeated-grids.md) for the basic information
 - using a [repeated section](section-settings.md#repeated-content), later in the form, for the details

 The difficulty is how to synchronize the two.
 This is doable with custom XForms code, but it is difficult and error-prone.

-So with Orbeon Forms 2018.2, Orbeon Forms includes a special component which does this synchronization automatically.
+So Orbeon Forms 2018.2 and newer includes a component which does this synchronization automatically for you.

-## How it works
+## Configuration

 With Orbeon Forms 2018.2, there is no user interface for this yet.
 You insert the component by editing the source of the form definition with the ["Edit Source"](edit-source.md) toolbox button, and insert a piece of XML in the source.